 Based on a government mandate, the Swiss National Science Foundation (SNSF) supports scientific research in all academic disciplines – from physics to medicine to sociology.
-At the end of 2020, the SNSF was funding more than 6000 projects involving 20,000 researchers, which makes it the leading Swiss institution for promoting scientific research.
+At the end of 2022, the SNSF was funding 5500 projects involving more than 20,000 researchers.
+This makes us the leading Swiss organisation for the promotion of scientific research.

-To ensure its independence, the SNSF was established as a private foundation in 1952.
+To ensure its independence, the SNSF was established in 1952 as a private foundation.
 Its core task is the evaluation of research proposals.
-In 2020, it awarded CHF 937 million to the most promising project proposals.
-By allocating public research money based on the principle of competition, the SNSF contributes to the high quality of research in Switzerland.
+In 2022, it awarded 910 million francs to the most promising project proposals under its regular funding schemes.
+We allocated a further 173 million for the Horizon Europe transitional measures.
+By awarding public research money based on the principle of competition, the SNSF contributes to the high quality of research in Switzerland.

-In close collaboration with higher education institutions and other partners, the SNSF strives to create optimal conditions for the development and international integration of Swiss research.
-It pays particular attention to the promotion of young researchers.
-In addition, it accepts evaluation mandates in order to ensure that large research initiatives funded by third parties deliver the highest scientific quality.
+In close collaboration with higher education institutions and other partners, the SNSF strives to create the best possible conditions for the development and global interconnectedness of Swiss research.
+It pays particular attention to the promotion of early-career researchers.
+In addition, it accepts evaluation mandates to help ensure that large third-party-funded research initiatives deliver the highest scientific quality.